KMan9454/licentia/README.md

 > [!TIP]
 > Remember that higher resolutions require more powerful hardware.

+> [!NOTE]
+> For those who experience difficulties running *Licentia NEXT* (it's quite a demanding list after all), the previous curator of this modlist — formerly known as *"Licentia"/"Licentia Classic"/"Licentia BLACK"* — now curates a series of NSFW **"Nexus Vortex Collections"** with minimal design and modest system requirements.
+>
+> You can check them out [here](https://next.nexusmods.com/profile/vexation1977/collections)!

 ## :one: Pre-installation
 Read through these tables of requirements and fulfill them to proceed.
 Here's what you'll need: